isomerpages/moe-southviewpri/_departments/Physical & Health Education/Physical & Health Education & CCA.md

 <p>Primary 5 Cohort Camp</p>
 </td>
 <td style="width: 391.594px;">
-<p>The annual Primary 5 Cohort Camp, organised by the PHE Department, focuses on developing every student as an adventurous individual while nurturing decision-making skills, and inculcating core values of Character &amp; Citizenship Education in an out-of-classroom setting.</p>
+<p>The annual Primary 5 Cohort Camp, focuses on Outdoor Education which aims to equip students with the knowledge, skills and attitudes to explore the natural and urban environments safely and responsibly.</p>
-<p>Students are provided with opportunities for experiential learning through a variety of enriching learning experiences such as tent pitching, low elements, orienteering, basic first aid and team building games.</p>
+<p>At the camp, students will have opportunities to synthesise, apply and make decisions from what they have learnt through authentic situations and tasks set in the outdoors.
+Through a variety of experiential and enriching learning experiences such as tent pitching, low elements, orienteering, basic first aid and team building games, students nurture decision-making skills, and inculcate core values of Character &amp; Citizenship Education in an out-of-classroom setting.</p>
 </td>
 <td style="width: 119.203px;">
 <p style="text-align: center;">P5</p>